Introduction to Automated Negotiation: Formal Model

 The negotiation protocol defines what the agents are \textit{allowed} to do, but does not specify anything about how an agent would choose between its various legal actions.
 That is, it does not specify the agents' \textit{preferences}.
 Such preferences are typically modeled by means of \textit{utility functions}.
 If we see negotiations as a game, and we see the negotiation protocol as the rules of the game, then the utility functions specify, for each agent, its \textit{goal} in the game.

 Clearly, each agent has its own preferences over the set of possible agreements.
-For example, in the case of a negotiation between a buyer and seller over the price of a car, the seller prefers to sell the car for the highest possible price, while the buyer prefers to sell the car for the lowest possible price.
+For example, in the case of a negotiation between a buyer and seller over the price of a car, the seller prefers to sell the car for the highest possible price, while the buyer prefers to buy the car for the lowest possible price.
 To model these preferences we assume that each agent has its own personal \textbf{utility function} $\util_i$, which is a map from the set of offers to the set of real numbers:

-A higher utility function represents a more desired outcome.
+A higher utility value represents a more desired outcome.
 So, each agent aims to make an agreement for which his utility value is as high as possible.
 In the example of the car sale, the seller would have a utility function that strictly increases as a function of the price, while the buyer has a utility function that strictly decreases as a function of the price.

-In the rest of this paper it will turn out useful to use the notation $\offMax_i$ for the offer most preferred by agent $\ag_i$, and the notation $\offMin_i$ for the offer least preferred by agent $\ag_i$:
+In the rest of this book it will turn out useful to use the notation $\offMax_i$ for the offer most preferred by agent $\ag_i$, and the notation $\offMin_i$ for the offer least preferred by agent $\ag_i$:

+Furthermore, we will use the notation $\utilMax_i$ and $\utilMin_i$ to denote the corresponding utility values of the most preferred and least preferred offers: